 Many opportunities exist for students who terminate their studies with a bachelor's degree, especially in the industrial development and application of existing and emerging technologies.
 Students who meet the necessary scholastic standards often continue their studies in a graduate college where opportunities exist to explore and to contribute to the most recent developments in the field.

-There are major research programs in condensed matter physics, elemetary particle physics, nuclear physics, astrophysics and astronomy, and mathematical physics.
+There are major research programs in condensed matter physics, elementary particle physics, nuclear physics, astrophysics and astronomy, and the physics of biology.
 Often undergraduates work in these research groups to broaden their experience and/or earn money.

 The department normally expects each student majoring in physics to complete at least the following courses: Phys 241 (or 221), 242 (or 222), 321, 321L, 322, 322L, 304, 306, 361, 362, 364, 365, and three credits of laboratory work from 310, 311, 311T, 470L or Astro 344L.
 This is not a rigid requirement, however, and changes in that basic list will be approved by the departmental curriculum committee on recommendation of the student's adviser when these will better serve the individual's needs.
 In particular, students planning a physics major and also seeking certification for high school teaching may, with the approval of their adviser, follow a significantly different program designed to meet their special needs; these students should consult the department for further information.
 All students are required, however, to earn at least 5 credits in laboratory work in physics in addition to the laboratory components of Phys 241 and 242.
 These 5 credits must be in courses numbered 300 or higher or in approved substitutions.
 All students must also earn at least 20 credits in physics and astronomy courses numbered 304 or higher.